CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## 3.15.4

+### 🐞 Bug fix

+- Added a missing chunk of CSS from the statement preview page.

 ## 3.15.3

 ### 🐞 Bug fix